 Use the Ctrl+→ or Ctrl+← shortcuts to jump the animation position slider to the next or previous keyframe respectively.

 There is a "Snap to objects" option for the timeline slider.
 While moving the slider to the desired timeline location, it will snap to the nearest keyframe or the start/end of the object track.
 This option can be selected in the "Edit" main menu.

 Changing the Duration

-They are used to change the duration that the object will display.
-Simply click on the marker and drag it to the desired position.
+Press the left mouse button and drag it to the desired position.
 The track duration will change accordingly.